scenarios

 Reducing investment risk

 As we’ve seen, sequence-of-returns risk arises because investments are risky.
-So why not invest in less risky assets?
+One response might be to consider less risky assets.
 Remember that less risk means less returns, at least on average.
 So this means you’ll have less to spend.

-You can eliminate virtually all risk by investing in index-linked annuities.
+Index‑linked annuities can significantly reduce investment risk.
 However unless you’ve already reached a ripe old age you’ll find the returns rather measly.
 And of course there may be nothing left to leave to your heirs should that be important to you.

 Using a bucket strategy